renchap/shrine-google_cloud_storage/README.md

 ## Authentication

-The GCS plugin uses Google's [Project and Credential Lookup](http://googlecloudplatform.github.io/google-cloud-ruby/#/docs/google-cloud-storage/v1.6.0/guides/authentication#projectandcredentiallookup).
+The GCS plugin uses Google's [Project and Credential Lookup].
 Please check documentation for the various ways to provide credentials.

 ## Usage